sconyard/UKvehicleRegLookup/README.md

 ## Error Handling

 Error handling is provided by reviwing the API response code.
 If the response is not equal to 200 then an exception is triggered.
 A response code other thatn 200 will most likley been recieved when the vehicle registration entered is incorrect, the exception assumes this in the response.
+The returned API code is also written to aide troubleshooting if required.

 ![Exception](https://github.com/sconyard/UKvehicleRegLookup/blob/0f617696e4ba557604b5247ef4749766639ef1ff/images/SingleError.png)